 By default, Tableau® aggregates measure type values.
 With every Drag and Drop of a measure from the left side to the visualization, Tableau® tries to sum up the values.
 This is not convenient with multiple values and when a single value is not distant from the numeric limit of a variable type.
 For instance, many epoch time stamps may easily exceed the long integer data type.
 In this case, circumvent the aggregation by first converting the measure into a dimension.
 Drag it in the left panel from "Measures" to "Dimensions".

 Switching between the update modes at any time is possible by editing the data source configuration.
 Data source without periodic scheduling can be updated by editing it and saving it with the same parameter.
 Even without changes to the time range, the data source is treated as a new source and accordingly scheduled for updates.

-MindSphere limits the amount of data per data source, as the Tableau® server cannot optimize too much data at the same time.
+Insights Hub limits the amount of data per data source, as the Tableau® server cannot optimize too much data at the same time.
 The User Interface shows the upper limit of records per data source.
 Processing a data source requires some time and for some frequencies, different limits apply in the continuous mode.
 These are listed in the User Interface.
 However, in some cases these limitations may be too conservative.
-Therefore, Visual Explorer provides a way to override the limitation, refer to the section "Choose update mechanism".
+Therefore, Insights Hub Business Intelligence provides a way to override the limitation, refer to the section "Choose update mechanism".
 Although higher limitations may be feasible in the particular use case, it is not guaranteed that the data transformation process will finish in time.
 You need to verify whether the update performance is still within the tolerances of the dashboard.
-To work around those limitations, MindSphere emphasizes on the following points:
+To work around those limitations, the following points are emphasized: